harpur/FlightMill/README.md

 ## About the software
-in bin/ you will find an R script, soon to be a package, for taking in data from our Bauer mills.
+in /bin/R you will find an R script, soon to be a package, for taking in data from our Bauer mills.
 The script assumes you're in a directory that contains files ending in .TXT and also contains files called 'beeIDs' and 'length'.
+Examples are found in /data/

 It assumes **one drone per file**.
 If you have more than one drone per file, each new drone will begin at '0' and you can't currently use the 'beeIDs' file.